Colors

 Everyone has access to the default theme novem along with novem-light and novem-dark.

-Index colors use the novem slicing notiation to describe an area of the table and then the color instructions to color the selected segment.
+Index colors use the novem slicing notation to describe an area of the table and then the color instructions to color the selected segment.

 Index colors consists of three core components